Bachelor of Arts

 You’ll start with classes that introduce you to the skills and methods of history while beginning to build your content knowledge.
 As you proceed through the program, you will wrestle with more challenging evidence in courses that investigate specific eras and locations.

-In your senior year, you will have the opportunity to choose a subject for a 2-semester thesis project, with the ability to present your completed work at conferences, including Westminster's Undergraduate Conference.
+In your senior year, you will have the opportunity to choose a subject for a 2-semester thesis project, with the ability to present your completed work at conferences, including the Westminster Student Showcase.
 This in-depth research experience gives you invaluable training for graduate programs and other advanced fields of study, should you choose to pursue them.

 Past students have also had the opportunity to expand on their classroom education by simultaneously gaining professional experience working as an intern for organizations like the Utah State Historical Society.